-I am sure you had tried launching programs like ‘CMD’, ‘DISM’ directly from the Run prompt.
-Ever wondered how they launched instantly?
-How is Windows OS able to find where its located?
-A simple example is when you create a shortcut of a program, the shortcut knows where the program is located, and launches it easily.
-The OS keeps a list of path where the most common system programs are located, and so when you use the run prompt, it launches it easily.
+I am sure you had tried launching programs like ‘CMD’ and ‘DISM’ directly from the Run prompt.
+Have you ever wondered how they launched instantly?
+How is Windows OS able to find where it’s located?
+A simple example is when you create a program shortcut; the shortcut knows where the program is located and launches it quickly.
+The OS keeps a list of paths where the most common system programs are located, and so when you use the run prompt, it launches it easily.
 The list is called Windows Environment Variables, and if something goes wrong with it, the programs don’t work.
-In this guide, we will help you troubleshoot the issue when any command is not recognized as an internal or external command, operable program or batch file problem.
+This guide will help you troubleshoot the issue when any command is not recognized as an internal or external command, operable program, or batch file problem.

 A command is not recognized as an internal or external command

-If you are troubleshooting a program, you need to make sure that it exists.
-This can even happen with the RUN prompt which is invoked using WIN + R shortcut.
+If you are troubleshooting a program, you need to ensure it exists.
+It can even happen with the RUN prompt, invoked using the WIN+R shortcut.
 So go to C:\Windows\System32\ and see if the program exists.
 You can also try searching for the EXE in the System 32 folder.
-Once you are sure, it’s there, let’s fix the problem.
+Once you are sure it’s there, let’s fix the problem.

 Modify Environment Variables

 Use WIN + X and then select System.
-This will open the section where you get to see all the Properties of the PC.
+It will open the section where you get to see all the Properties of the PC.

 On the left pane, select the Advanced system setting.
 Click on Environment Variables.